aharongilo/Anubis-Crypto-algorithm-implementation-on-Xilinx-FPGA/README.txt

 Supervisor:					Uri Stroh
 Supervisor E-mail:				stroh@jct.ac.il

-Board used:					Basys 3
+Board used:					Basys 3 by Digilent Inc.
+						Cmod A7 by Digilent Inc.
 Software Version:				Vivado 2020.2

 Description of Project:
 We implemented the Anubis encryption algorithm on the Artix-7 FPGA of the Basys3 board.
 To send and receive data to and from the board we used Cmod-A7 board.

+Mvp- Anubis Core

 Description of Archive:

 Instruction to built and test the project:
 Implementation: 			1.
 In vivado, open a new project
-					2. Add all the source codes from "Anubis codes"
+					2. Add all the source codes from "Anubis core codes", "Basys3 Communication"
 					3. Add the xdc constraint.
 					4. Choose the required chip: Artix-7, XC7A35T1CPG236C (speed -1)
 					5. Run Synthesys, Implementation and generate BitStream.